Hanscotte centre-rail system: Chemin de Fer du Puy-de-Dôme

 In 1904 the company Fives-Lille of Lille, northern France, took an interest in the Hanscotte system.
-Their first customer was the promoter Jean Claret, who bought a single electric tramcar and some other rolling stock for his short, steep line of the Tramway de La Bourboule, which ran from the town centre of La Bourboule to the lower end of the Funiculaire de La Bourboule.
+Their first customer was the promoter Jean Claret, who bought a single electric tramcar and some other rolling stock for his short, steep line of the La Bourboule Tramway, which ran from the town centre of La Bourboule to the lower end of the La Bourboule Funicular.
 The enterprise was successful, and Claret used Hanscotte-equipped Fives-Lille steam locomotives for his ambitious project of a tourist light railway from the centre of Clermont Ferrand to the summit of the spectacular Puy-de-Dôme.
 For the first 2.5 km from the city centre as far as Les Quatre Routes, Chamalières, conventional two-rail track, (electrified in 1911) was used.

 The line never made money and it closed in 1925 because of competition from a new autobus route.